hakinam/klypup-research-dashboard/README.md

 ### 2. Multi-Tenant Isolation
 - Create two accounts with different organization names
-- Run queries in each, reports are completely separate
+- Run queries in each - reports are completely separate
 - Share invite code with teammates to join same workspace
 - Admins can see invite code, analysts cannot